apache/logging-log4cxx/src/site/markdown/threading.md

 [ThreadUtility::configure](@ref log4cxx.helpers.ThreadUtility.configure)
 method with several pre-defined configurations.
-In the event that you need special signal handling, you can implement your own functions, and use the ThreadUtility::configureFuncs method in order to customize exactly what happens.
+In the event that you need special signal handling, you can implement your own functions, and use the [ThreadUtility::configureFuncs](@ref log4cxx.helpers.ThreadUtility.configureFuncs) method in order to customize exactly what happens.

-**NOTE:** It is very important that if you use the `ThreadUtility::preThreadBlockSignals` method, it must be paired with the equivalent `ThreadUtility::postThreadUnblockSignals` call, as there is an internal mutex that is locked and unlocked in order to ensure that only one thread can be started at a time.
-Failure to do this may lead to deadlock.
-The ThreadUtility::configure method handles this automatically.

 ### Configuring Thread {#configuring}